How to Replace an Electric Water Heater Element – Testing Tips

 Once you have confirmed that there is no electricity, you can loosen the screws on the element and remove the wires.

-Open element
+Open Element

 To test the heating element, set the dial on the multimeter to Ohms and touch one of the element screws with one probe and the other screw with the other probe.
 For a 4,500-watt heating element, there should be 12-13 ohms of resistance.
 If it shows no resistance, the element is broken and must be replaced.
 This condition is called an open-element.